University Hospital Munster

 University Hospital Munster (UKM) is one of the country's most successful providers of ultimate care.
 The principle of the hospital is to constantly improve existing knowledge and practical skills and develop new methods of diagnosis and treatment.
-The medical team regularly participates in international exchange programs, congresses and training events.
+The medical team regularly participates in international exchange programs, congresses, and training events.
 The hospital contributes to the training of doctors and scientists, thus ensuring the continuous development of healthcare in Germany.

 What is the main specialization of the clinic?

-Thanks to the highly qualified staff and the best results, the most demanding are the treatment of oncological, autoimmune diseases, bone marrow or organ transplantation.
+Thanks to the highly qualified staff and the best results, the most demanding are the treatment of oncological, autoimmune diseases, bone marrow, or organ transplantation.
 All departments are equipped with high-tech, innovative equipment and interact interdisciplinary.

 According to the "Focus" journal, the clinic offers some of the best breast cancer treatment methods and has a certified oncology department.
-Experienced doctors use modern, minimally invasive vacuum-aspiration biopsies, allowing painless and incision-free removal of tumours.
+Experienced doctors use modern, minimally invasive vacuum-aspiration biopsies, allowing painless and incision-free removal of tumors.